Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective: Tensor network Equation

-The core of our algorithm is based on the simulation of a quantum system with qudits by means of a tensor network, taking advantage of the non-unitary operations that the latter allow us.
-We rely on improving the algorithm of \cite{Optimiz}, combining it with the algorithm presented in \cite{QUDO}.
+The core of the solution equation is inspired by the simulation of a quantum system with qudits by means of a tensor network, taking advantage of the non-unitary operations that the latter allows.
+However, it is important to recall that this is still a classical formalism, so an explanation from both the classical and quantum computation points of view will be presented.
+The deduction method relies on improving the algorithm of~\cite{Combin} for the implementation of restrictions to reduce complexity and memory cost, combining it with the tensors presented in~\cite{QUDO} for the minimization part, and obtaining the final result with the MeLoCoToN~\cite{melocoton} techniques.
+This means that this equation is a particular case of MeLoCoToN and the first developed for constraint optimization problems.

+To check all combinations of tasks, it is necessary to create a tensor $\psi$, with all elements $\psi_{\vec{x}}$ associated with the possible solution $\vec{x}$.
+If its elements have a value that decreases with $C(\vec{x})$, and incompatible combinations have zero elements, the problem is reduced to searching for the position of the maximum element of the tensor.
+It is possible to efficiently construct the tensor network representation of this tensor, and then extract its maximum element position.
+This tensor network with the extraction method provides the equation that solves the problem.